rustunit/rustunit.github.io/content/blog/2024/12-10-rust-web-drag-drop-image/index.md

 [extra]
 tags=["rust","bevy","web"]
 hidden = true
-custom_summary = "In this post we talk about how to integrate web native APIs via WASM with Bevy."
+custom_summary = "In this post, we talk about how to integrate web native APIs via WASM with Bevy."
 +++

 <img src="demo.gif" alt="demo" style="width: 50%; max-width: 500px" class="inline-img" />

-In this post we talk about how to integrate web native APIs via WASM with Bevy.
+In this post, we talk about how to integrate web native APIs via WASM with Bevy.

 We utilize the recently released [bevy_channel_trigger](https://crates.io/crates/bevy_channel_trigger) crate, [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) and [gloo](https://github.com/rustwasm/gloo).

-If you just want to jump right into the code and tinker with it, find it on [GitHub](https://github.com/rustunit/bevy_web_drop_image_as_sprite).
+If you want to play with the code and tinker with it, you can find it on [GitHub](https://github.com/rustunit/bevy_web_drop_image_as_sprite).

 # What is the use case?

-In this example we want to allow the user to drop a *PNG* image into our Bevy app running in the Browser.
+In this example, we want to allow the user to drop a *PNG* image into our Bevy app running in the Browser.
 The app should load the image into the Bevy Asset machinery and display it like any other image file.
 See the animation to the right visualizing this.

 The steps to making this work are: